What is DISC; what is DiSC®?

 ○ I persevere until I get what I want

 You can see how this would be hard to answer.
-Many DISC tests and DiSC Classic use this type of forced choice or ipsative questionnaire.
+Many DISC tests and DiSC Classic use this type of forced-choice or ipsative questionnaire.

 Other questionnaires will use a Likert scale where you rank each item on a five-point scale from “never” to “always“ describes me.
 Or the scale will show choices of “strongly disagree” to “strongly agree” with the statement.
+This type of question gets more useful answers.

 Look at the number of questions being asked.
 A 70-item questionnaire is more reliable than a 20-item questionnaire.
-An adaptive testing tool which tailors questions on past answers is currently used by Everything DiSC profiles making them more accurate and even easier to answer.
+An adaptive testing tool that tailors questions on past answers is currently used by Everything DiSC profiles making them more accurate and even easier to answer.

 You can’t do much with a report that gives you only a page or two about your results.
 The real power of DiSC is in both what it teaches you about yourself and what it teaches you about interacting with others who have styles unlike your own.

-Reports should be easily read, memorable and accurate.
+Reports should be easily read, memorable, and accurate.
 They should take care with language, presenting all personalities in a balanced manner.
 Reports full of charts and graphs can be interesting, but they also need to be memorable and easy to interpret.

 If you hear people criticize DISC profiles for lacking reliability or validity, they are almost always referring to issues around the presentation of an adaptive style.
 After multiple attempts, researchers at Inscape Publishing (now a part of Wiley) were not able to validate the adaptive style graphs; therefore, they were abandoned.